 - Sprinkle loaves of bread with whole flaxseeds before they bake for a delicious crunchy topping.

-- Experiment!
-Flaxseeds are incredibly versatile, so try them in some of your favorite recipes.
+Flaxseeds are a nutrition powerhouse that offers many promising health benefits.
+There are countless ways to include flaxseeds as part of your diet.
+Experiment—flaxseeds are incredibly versatile, so try them with our flaxseed recipes or in some of your favorite recipes.
 "You can even use them in meatballs!"
 Largeman-Roth says.